When you plan to purchase a new laptop, one of the most important components is the processor.

 A decent dual-core chip will handle most tasks with speed and efficiency, and the laptop will run smoothly.

 One of the main things that make dual-core processors stand out is price, which is important to most consumers.
 A laptop is a costly piece of kit, and if money can be saved when buying one, it’s always beneficial.

-Notebookcheck.net reviewed the Intel Celeron N3350 dual-core processor, and were impressed with its speed and performance.
+Notebookcheck.net reviewed the Intel Celeron N3350 dual-core processor and was impressed with its speed and performance.
 Power consumption was low and the chip didn’t get excessively hot.
-The reviewer praised the low cost of the processor, and said it’s ideal for budget machines.
+The reviewer praised the low cost of the processor and said it’s ideal for budget machines.

-Laptoping.com tested out the AMD E2-9000e dual-core processor, which is fitted to a number of budget laptops.
+Laptoping.com tested out the AMD E2-9000e dual-core processor, which is fitted to some budget laptops.
 The processor was efficient when tested and capable of handling multiple tasks at once.
 The reviewer liked the fact that the processor is battery-friendly with low power consumption.

-There are a number of differences between quad-core and dual-core processors, and you need to choose carefully.
+There are several differences between quad-core and dual-core processors, and you need to choose carefully.
 One of the main factors is speed, and if you want a faster machine then quad-core is the way to go.

 A quad-core processor will handle more tasks than a dual-core in the majority of cases.

-Many business machines will need to perform a number of tasks at the same time and a quad-core processor will handle this better.
+Many business machines will need to perform several tasks at the same time and a quad-core processor will handle this better.